Grey-and-buff woodpecker

 The grey-and-buff woodpecker (Hemicircus concretus) is a species of bird in the family Picidae.
 It is found in Brunei, Indonesia (Sumatra and Borneo), Malaysia, southern Myanmar, and southern Thailand, but has become regionally extinct in Singapore.
 Its natural habitats are lowland and montane tropical or subtropical moist broadleaf forests.

 Taxonomy

 The grey-and-buff woodpecker was formally described by the Dutch zoologist Coenraad Jacob Temminck in 1821 and given the binomial name Picus concretus.
 The type locality is western and central Java.
-The species is now placed in the genus Hemicircus that was introduced in 1837 by the English naturalist William John Swainson.
+The species is now placed in the genus Hemicircus that was introduced in 1837 by the English naturalist William Swainson.